Arun7871/User-management-system/README.md

 ## Description

 The User Management System API is a RESTful web service for managing user data.
 It provides functionality for creating, reading, updating, and deleting users in a database.
-This API can be used for applications that require user management features such as authentication, authorization, or profile management.
+Look at the postman collection to check APIs

 ## Features